 There are, presently, no social traditions associated with The Urantia Book.
 It must be analyzed and evaluated on the quality of its content.
 Although they have little relevance in determining the quality of The Urantia Book, there are two sources of information regarding its origin.

 The Author's Account

 The first account of the origin of The Urantia Book lies within its own pages.
 We are told the papers were authorized by high deity authorities and written by numerous supermortal personalities.
 These papers are designated as the Fifth Epochal Revelation to our planet, Urantia.
 Dated from 1934 A. D., the five epochal revelations are: (1) Dalamatia—500,000 years ago; (2) Adam and Eve—37,848 years ago; (3) Melchizedek—1980 B. C.; (4) Jesus—7 B. C.; and The Urantia Book —1934-35 A. D.

 The authors (revelators) acknowledge the difficulty of portraying the realities of eternity in the language of time.
-We are told sever limitations were placed on the knowledge they were permitted to share with us.
+We are told severe limitations were placed on the knowledge they were permitted to share with us.
 They explain that all time-space revelation is partial and incomplete, needing to be periodically upstepped in the process of planetary development.